Oscillons and Dark Matter: Observational impact

 Overall, we are thus left with a region of parameter space, roughly centered around $F\simeq 10^{15}~\text{GeV}$ and $m\sim 10^{-22}\text{eV}$, where oscillons survive up to and beyond MR equality and can seed the formation of gravitational solitons and/or of further early structures.
 Oscillon seeds should thus be considered as part of the initial conditions of numerical simulations of ULDM (see e.g.~\cite{Schive:2014dra}).
 In particular, such numerical analyses should be initialized with a significantly non-scale invariant power spectrum, peaked around the scale corresponding to the oscillon radii.
 This in principle provide the opportunity to test our scenario by comparing the results of simulations with observations of DM halos.

 Finally, let us spend some words on the possibility to form black holes from oscillons which decay during matter domination.
 This mechanism has been recently considered in the context of reheating after inflation~\cite{Cotner:2018vug}.
 The basic idea starts from the realization that some initial overdensity of oscillons is statistically possible.
-Such an overdensity would then grow during matter domination, i.e. $\delta\rho_{\text{oscillon}}\sim a$, and can reach the critical threshold for gravitational collapse.
-If this occurs, a black hole is formed.
+Such an overdensity would then grow during matter domination, i.e. $\delta\rho_{\text{oscillon}}/\rho_{\text{DM}}\sim a$, and enter the non-linear regime.
+If this occurs and the overdensity is large enough, a black hole may form.
+This is more likely to happen the closer the individual oscillons are to being black holes themselves, which corresponds to $F$ close to $M_P$ in our models, in which case the approximation of neglecting gravitational effects is of course not valid.
 In our scenario, we can think of this in the language of oscillon-to-soliton transition: in other words, the growth of oscillon overdensities simply corresponds to the fact that several oscillons fuse into a large soliton which approximately captures the total mass of the overdensity.
-By means of \eqref{eq:msol} and \eqref{eq:rsol}, we can give a rough estimate on how much mass required so that (a significant part of) the resulting soliton is a black hole.
+By means of \eqref{eq:msol} and \eqref{eq:rsol}, we can give a rough estimate of how much mass is required so that (a significant part of) the resulting soliton is a black hole.
 We need